craftcms/docs/docs/getting-started-tutorial/environment/editor.md

-# Choose a code editor
+# Choose a Code Editor

 The files Craft installs on your computer are all stored in plain text.